-Why living on a dairy farm cuts your allergy risk – and how that finding could lead to an asthma vaccine.
+Part one of our two-part series on asthma: why living on a dairy farm cuts your allergy risk – and how that finding could lead to an asthma vaccine.
 Elizabeth Finkel reports.

 The Bavarian hills look like they could be a set from The Sound of Music.
 The air is crystal clear, cowbells are tinkling and the countryside is dotted with picture-perfect wooden farm houses.

 Over the last 100 years, farming has not changed much here.
 Cows, pigs and chickens live in barns beneath the houses.
 Mothers tend to the barn animals.
 Children grow up doing farm chores and drinking fresh, unpasteurised milk.

 It’s an idyllic, healthy way to grow up.
 And it shows.
 These farm children have around half the rate of asthma of children in nearby towns.